-Aiming for <sustainable digitalisation> and aligning digitalisation more closely with environmental and social sustainability means two things.
-First, the negative effects of producing and using digital technology have to be minimised by improving hard-
+Aiming for sustainable digitalisation and aligning digitalisation more closely with environmental and social sustainability means two things.
+First, the negative effects of producing and using digital technology have to be minimised by improving hardof the United Nations Agenda 2030.

-/// <quote></quote>

 First, the negative effects

 of producing and using digital technology

 have to be minimised.

-Second, the positive impact

-of digital technology must be

-maximised by using it to achieve

-the goals and targets

-of the United Nations Agenda 2030.

-///
+Second, the positive impact of digital technology must be maximised by using it to achieve the goals and targets ware production, reducing energy consumption, decreasing electronic waste, and avoiding the need for frequent replacement of devices altogether.
+Second, the positive impact of digital technology must be maximised by using it to achieve the goals and targets of the United Nations Agenda 2030.